slackbotai/slack-bot/README.md

     docker-compose up --build
     ```

     This will make sure you get the correct and compatible versions of python, requirements and MongoDB as required for the application.
-For future restarts without any added changes, docker-compose down then docker-compose up will suffice.
+For future restarts without any added changes, `Left Control + C` in the terminal or using the Docker Desktop down followed by `docker-compose up` or using the Docker Desktop will suffice.

+    The code is set to re-run and download all new channels it can access every day at `00:00` (midnight).
+This can be done manually through a the process right above if you want it done asap.

+## MongoDB Compass
+While it's not necessary, we recommend using the MongoDB Compass for ease of access to see which channels are accessed for the summarisation, both public that the bot is invited to and private channels that it's A; invited to and B; allowed to summarise in through the slash command `ai-search-enable`.
+With the Compass you can also easily see user bug reports and feature requests.

+If it's something you wish to use, you can head to `https://www.mongodb.com/products/tools/compass` or click the link here: [Compass](https://www.mongodb.com/products/tools/compass).

+1. Once you have the compass up and running, press `Add new connection`.
+The `URI` should be `mongodb://localhost:27017` as well as in the `.env` file.
+For the name, that choice is up to you.
+Continue by pressing `Save & Connect`.

+2. And now you're done with that easy process!
+All downloaded channels are found in the `Channels` volume.
+All other information is found in the `Information` volume.
+There we have another `Channels` that is just further information about all channels accessed for summarisation.
+The `Summarisation` section includes all private channels that the bot is in and has access to via the `ai-search-enable` slash command.
+Here you will also find `ThreadStorage`, `URLStorage`, `BugReports` and `FeatureRequests` as the bot is used and there is data to store.

 ## How to Contribute
 Please follow the guidelines for contributing to this project.
 Please see our [Contributing Guidelines](HOW_TO_CONTRIBUTE.md) for details on
 how to get involved.

 ## License
 This project is licensed under the MIT License.